jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 ```
 We don't need the server now, so stop it.
 Now we have to rename and move the configuration file.

-## Convert TOML Configuration to YAML
+## Convert TOML Configuration to Yaml
 The default format for configuration in Hugo is *TOML*, which looks for example, like this:
 ```toml
 baseURL = 'http://example.org/'